 Equally, it’s important to make a judgement call in being transparent.
 For example, if you know the role will commence in June and you’re required to attend a conference, you should probably mention that you will be interstate or unavailable due to a wedding, for example.
 Or if there was no salary listed in the job advertisement and you were advised it will be given at the interview, enquire then and there.

-This might seem like a no-brainer but let’s face it, most of us are used to throwing in a swear word into our conversations with friends and these days we don’t even realise.
+This might seem like a no-brainer, but let’s face it, most of us are used to throwing swear words into our conversations with friends and these days, we don’t even realise it.
 It’s incredibly important to keep reminding yourself that the job interview is a formal and professional setting.

 In addition, this is your chance to reiterate your interest in the role.
 You’ll stand out more if you mention one or two key discussion points from the interview, as it demonstrates your engagement with what was touched on.

 Otherwise, if you’ve decided it’s not for you, ask them to get in touch when a similar or more suitable role comes up.

 The practice of “ghosting” isn’t just for those dating.
 It’s still common for candidates not to show up to an interview after a change of mind, or other reasons.
 It’s incredibly important to contact the hiring manager or recruiter ahead of time so that the interview can be cancelled and no one wastes their time.

 In addition to being apologetic, clearly state why you no longer want to pursue the role.
 If you decide not to show up on the day of the interview, it will be noted that you were a no-show.